Skip to content

 -ua-auto-2237

 You might wonder why copying another attribute’s value counts as a solution here.
 After all, you only get automatic view transition names if you have already manually set all those id attributes.
 Well, yes.
+At least it is less to type.

-But it does offer more flexibility: Once the ids are in place, you can control when to use them as view transition names using your CSS selectors.
+But it does also offer more flexibility: Once the ids are in place, you can control when to use them as view transition names using your CSS selectors.
 For example, you could choose to set names only on certain list elements:

 ul li:nth-child(even) {